How to Treat Toenail Fungus at Home: Fast Remedies That Actually Work

 Instructions:

-This can soften the nail and improve appearance, but won’t eliminate moderate infections alone.
+This can soften the nail and improve appearance, but won’t eliminate moderate infections on its own.

 4. Baking Soda Paste

-Baking soda doesn’t kill fungus but helps reduce odor and surface discoloration.
+Baking soda does not kill fungus, but it can reduce odor and surface discoloration.

 How to use:

-A good supporting method, but not a primary treatment.
+Use only as a supporting method, not a main treatment.

 5. Hydrogen Peroxide Soak